HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 2. Line 21 - add    	S = update_settings_pre(S); OR S = update_settings_post(S);
 3. line 25 - change to 	S.subject.name = 'gait1018';

-### Step 3: Click the green :arrow_forward: button at the top of your screen to run the simulation :smiley:
+### Step 3: Click the green :arrow_forward: button at the top of your screen to start the simulation :smiley:

 ##  Visualizing and plotting the results
 Once your simulations are done, the results are stored in PredSimResults\gait1018 as gait1018_vx.
 Every time you run a simulation, the results are saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation always has the highest version number.